Graduate Student Performance

 Probation – At the end of any grading period, if a student’s semester or overall GPA falls below the required minimum as set by the department (at least a minimum 3.0 GPA), she/he will be given notice of unsatisfactory academic performance and will be put on probation.
 The student must attain a 3.0 cumulative GPA during her/his next period of enrollment.
 Failure to do so will result in suspension.

 Suspension – At the end of any grading period, if a student’s semester or overall GPA falls below a 2.0 she/he will be automatically suspended and may not attend classes for one long semester or the summer term.
-Upon return from suspension, a student must sign a contract with Graduate Studies stipulating the conditions that must be met for the following term.
+Upon return from suspension, a student must sign a contract with the Graduate School stipulating the conditions that must be met for the following term.
 At a minimum, the graduate student must maintain a minimum 3.0 GPA for every semester thereafter.
 Additional stipulations may be created on a case-by-case basis.
 A graduate student is allowed one suspension.
 If poor academic performance results in a second suspension, the student will be dismissed from the current program and may be permanently dismissed from the university.
 Dismissal from a second program will result in permanent dismissal from the university.

 Suspension Appeal – Under exceptional conditions, a student may write a letter of appeal to the Graduate School.
 Reinstatement will be considered on a case-by-case basis and approved only one time by the Dean of the Graduate School or designee.
 There is no appeal beyond the Dean of the Graduate School.